August 13th - 17th, 2023 (TBC)

 You should be working on a book.

-It can be a novel, a memoir or an essay collection.
+It can be a novel in any genre, a memoir or an essay collection.
 It can be an outline or proposal and some material, a partial manuscript, or a draft that isn't singing yet.

 Our lodging for Rebirth Your Book Lancaster is limited to only participating writers.
 Our retreat in Tuscany allows travel partners/spouses to attend.

 get here and get writing

 The house has three flights of stairs; all bedrooms are on the 2nd and 3rd floors.
 If you have mobility concerns, let us know.

 Allison has worked with writers who are d/Deaf, hearing-impaired, blind, visually-impaired, neuro-atypical and with physical disabilities.
 She wants to work with you—let's discuss how to make it an excellent experience.

-Most meals will be in our retreat home.
+Most meals will be lovingly prepared in our retreat home by Allison.

-A grocery store and farmers market are nearby.
+A grocery store and farmers markets are nearby.

 Please advise us of any dietary restrictions (or if you're in recovery) and we will accommodate your needs as much as possible.

 write, relax, write some more